 To help you with planning your road trip on this amazing drive from Denver to Las Vegas, check out our suggestions below for some inspiration on the route and things to do along the way.

 How far is Las Vegas from Denver and how long will the road trip take?

-If you want to make a real road trip out of it, I'd take at least 2 days each way to drive from Denver to Las Vegas and back.
+If you want to make a real road trip out of it, we suggest taking at least 5-6 days each way to drive from Denver to Las Vegas and back.
 You'll see some great options for overnight stops and things to do below.
-If you plan on visiting any of the National Parks or other scenic detours along the way, you'll want to add at least a day each to allow time to get there and explore.

 Best road trip route from Denver to Las Vegas

-Hop on the I-70 right out of Denver headed west towards the Rocky Mountains.
+Hop on Interstate 70 (I-70) right out of Denver headed west towards the Rocky Mountains.
 As you make your way through the jagged mountain tops and forests, you'll pass through the famous Vail resort, White River National Forest and Glenwood Springs before coming down to Grand Junction.

 Staying on the same I-70, you'll begin passing by one stunning red rock area after another - Colorado National Monument and McInnis Canyons before you take a short detour to Moab on US-191.
 From here, you can visit the stunning Arches and Canyonlands National Parks.

-From there, take the I-15 south that will pass near Zion National Park and Cedar Breaks National Monument before arriving on the Strip soon after you pass the turning for the Valley of Fire State Park.
+Make a stop at Cedar Breaks National Monument soon after you pass the turning for the Valley of Fire State Park.
+Soon, you will arrive at your destination in Las Vegas.

 Best places to stop between Denver and Las Vegas

-If you're looking to break up the journey and stay somewhere overnight instead of driving all day, there's a few very decent options along the way from Denver to Las Vegas.
-You can combine stopovers with things to do and amazing sights as well - you can find these further down.
+If you're looking to break up the journey and stay somewhere overnight instead of driving all day, there are a few amazing options along the way from Denver to Las Vegas.
+You can combine stopovers with things to do and unforgettable sights as well - you can find these further down.

-Although there's a few good options, I think the best hotel in Moab is the Red Cliffs Lodge.
+Although there are a few good options, we think the best hotel in Moab is the Red Cliffs Lodge.
 It's about 25 minutes outside Moab, sitting right on the Colorado River and surrounded by stunning red cliffs (as the name suggests).

-The setting is stunning, the decor is rustic and calming and best of all, the price is only marginally more expensive than your run of the mill chain hotels in Moab itself.
+The setting is stunning, the decor is rustic and calming and best of all, the price is only marginally higher than your run-of-the-mill chain hotels in Moab itself.

 Things to see on a road trip from Denver to Las Vegas